printers-for-people/catboat/docs/TMC_Drivers.md

 ## Configuring driver_XXX settings

-Klipper supports configuring many low-level driver fields using `driver_XXX` settings.
+Kalico supports configuring many low-level driver fields using `driver_XXX` settings.
 The
 [TMC driver config reference](Config_Reference.md#tmc-stepper-driver-configuration) has the full list of fields available for each type of driver.